Established in 2012 to acknowledge and celebrate high levels of achievement in the field of imaging research.

 - Sustained productivity, including at least 25 peer-reviewed scientific research publications in which they are first author or senior author.

 - Demonstrated accomplishment as an independent investigator with a substantial ongoing research program.
-The nominee should have completed at least 6 cumulative years of funding as the Principal Investigator of major competitive extramural research grants.
+The nominee should have completed at least 6 cumulative years (see examples below) of funding as the Principal Investigator (including co-PI and MPI) of major competitive extramural research grants.

 - Example A: nomination year = 2022 with grant #1 start/end dates 1/1/2015 – 12/31/2017, grant #2 6/1/16 – 5/30/2018, grant #3 1/1/17 – 12/31/2021; thus 2015-2021 funding = at least 6 cumulative completed years = qualified